wattsworth/joule/docs/quick_start.rst

   </div>

 The first time you use the Joule client you will need to authorize your account.
 This requires admin privileges, subsequent users can be added without admin privileges using the ``add user`` command.
-See :ref:`admin` for more details.
+See :ref:`cli-admin-authorize-cmd` for more details.
 Note this may take some time to complete if you have just installed the system as the Docker containers need to be initialized.

 .. raw:: html